-North Las Vegas is a relatively large city located in the state of Nevada.
-With a population of 234,807 people and 49 constituent neighborhoods, North Las Vegas is the fourth largest community in Nevada.
-North Las Vegas has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in North Las Vegas, where the median household income is $53,105.00.
+North Las Vegas is a large city located in the state of Nevada.
+With a population of 274,133 people and 60 constituent neighborhoods, North Las Vegas is the fourth largest community in Nevada.
+Much of the housing stock in North Las Vegas was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local North Las Vegas economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in North Las Vegas, where the median household income is $64,738.00.

-The percentage of adults in North Las Vegas with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.23% of adults in North Las Vegas have a bachelor's degree or advanced degree.
+The percentage of adults in North Las Vegas who are college-educated is close to the national average for all communities of 21.84%: 17.17% of the adults in North Las Vegas have a bachelor's degree or advanced degree.

 The most common language spoken in North Las Vegas is English.
 Other important languages spoken here include Spanish and Tagalog.